James Dauris is the British High Commissioner to Sri Lanka and British Ambassador to Maldives, appointments he took up in April 2015.

 James joined the Foreign and Commonwealth Office in 1995 and served as Ambassador to the Republic of Peru between 2010 and 2014.
 He has also worked as Deputy Head of Mission in Colombia (2005 to 2009) and in the British Embassy in Moscow (1998 to 2002).
 He has had various roles at the Foreign Office in London covering European Union, South Asian and maritime policy.

-James has a degree in law from the University of Cambridge and is a qualified solicitor.
+James has a degree in law from the University of Cambridge and worked as a solicitor in the City of London before joining the Foreign Office.
+He has a long-standing affection for South Asia and first visited Sri Lanka in 1984 while teaching English in India.
 He is married to Helen Dauris and they have three daughters.

 British Ambassador to Maldives